autocatalytic/witter/ProjectNotes.md

 seed is async compatible, so HTTP calls, for example, are futures

-Goals for 8/11/2020: looking to improve the front/back code sharing starting with ApiEndpoints, by creating traits common between them
+Goals for 8/11/2020:
+ - looking to improve the front/back code sharing
+ - starting with ApiEndpoints, by creating traits common between them
+ - better understand seed DOM macros and front-end stuff